Harold Harefoot: Return of Ælfred and Edward

 In 1036, Ælfred Ætheling, son of Emma by the long-dead Æthelred, returned to the kingdom from exile in the Duchy of Normandy with his brother Edward the Confessor, with some show of arms.
 Their motivation is uncertain.
 William of Poitiers claimed that they had come to claim the English throne for themselves.
 Frank Barlow suspected that Emma had invited them, possibly to use them against Harold.
 If so, it could mean that Emma had abandoned the cause of Harthacnut, probably to strengthen her own position, but that could have inspired Godwin to also abandon the lost cause.

 The Encomium Emmae Reginae claims that Harold himself had lured them to England, having sent them a forged letter, supposedly written by Emma.
-The letter reportedly both decried Harold's behaviour against her, and urged her estranged sons to come and protect her.
+The letter reportedly both decried Harold's behaviour against her and urged her estranged sons to come and protect her.
 Barlow and other modern historians suspect that this letter was genuine.
 Ian Howard argued that Emma not being involved in a major political manoeuvre would be "out of character for her", and the Encomium was probably trying to mask her responsibility for a blunder.
 William of Jumièges reports that earlier in 1036, Edward had conducted a successful raid of Southampton, managing to win a victory against the troops defending the city and then sailing back to Normandy "richly laden with booty", but the swift retreat confirms William's assessment that Edward would need a larger army to seriously claim the throne.

 With his bodyguard, according to the Anglo-Saxon Chronicle, Ælfred intended to visit his mother, Emma, in Winchester, but he may have made this journey for reasons other than a family reunion.
 As the "murmur was very much in favour of Harold", on the direction of Godwin (now apparently on the side of Harold Harefoot), Ælfred was captured.
 Godwin had him seized and delivered to an escort of men loyal to Harefoot.
 He was transported by ship to Ely, and blinded while on board.
-He died in Ely soon after due to the severity of the wounds, his bodyguard similarly treated.
+He died in Ely soon afterwards from his wounds, his bodyguard being similarly treated.
 The event would later affect the relationship between Edward and Godwin, the Confessor holding Godwin responsible for the death of his brother.

 The failed invasion shows that Harold Harefoot, as a son and successor to Cnut, had gained the support of Anglo-Danish nobility, which violently rejected the claims of Ælfred, Edward, and (by extension) the Aethelings.
 The House of Wessex had lost support among the nobility of the Kingdom.
 It might also have served as a turning point in the struggle between Harold and Emma that resulted in Emma's exile.